 After this, my wife decided to take a quick shower; and then something happened that had never happened in any of our four previous births.
 Contractions that were four minutes apart had always meant a baby was forthcoming.
 That is why we were so relieved for the midwife to arrive.
 But for the first time ever, her contractions quit.
 We waited, but everything had shut down.
 By now it was night time, and we all went to bed, with the midwife spending the night.

 That next morning I fixed everyone a nice breakfast, and afterwards called a pediatrician I knew.
 He informed me that we had about eight hours of time to wait, and then needed to do something because of the chances of infection since the water had broken.
 To help decide what to do, I asked the midwife to perform another pelvic exam.
 When she returned, she had an unexpected finding.
 She told me that my wife had dilated X centimeters, and added that the baby’s head was now down!
-Yahweh repaired the breach while we slept!
+Yahweh repaired the breech while we slept!
 It looked like we had received our burning-bush-in-the-wilderness miracle!
 But I’m a realist, and I asked the midwife, “Could you have been wrong yesterday?”
 Her reply was from the voice of experience.
 She told me, “I know what I felt, the labia of a little girl; and if this baby is a girl, I was right.”
 Around noon the contractions began again, and it was not long before that little girl was born, head first.

 As my wife and I considered all of this afterwards, we determined that we would name this little miracle-born girl Grace.
 Why?
-Because we had not asked Yahweh to repair the breach, and He turned her by His grace.
+Because we had not asked Yahweh to repair the breech, and He turned her by His grace.

 Yahweh had told me, “I know my plans for you.
 They are for good and not adversity, that you may have a future and a hope.”
 That passage is from Jeremiah 29:10-14, which reads: